Life Insurance

 Term Life Insurance

 Term Life Insurance policies provide a death benefit for a certain period of time.
-If you die within the contract benefit period, then payout is issued to your beneficiaries.
+If you die within the contract benefit period, then a payout is issued to your beneficiaries.
 If, however, you outlive the period, then benefits are not issued, though you may have an option to renew for another term or convert to a different type of policy.

-Permanent Life Insurance
+Permanant Life Insurance

 Permanent Life Insurance policies grant total coverage for an insured’s life, so long as contract terms are met and the policy stays in force.
 Permanent Life Insurance also includes a cash value component that accumulates during the period of coverage.